syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-Events.md

 {% endhighlight %}
 {% endtabs %}

-## Footer Button Commands
+## Footer button commands

-Following are the two commands available in the Footer.
+Following two commands are available in the footer:

 * AcceptCommand
 * DeclineCommand

-### Accept Command
+### Accept command

-[SfPopupLayout.PopupView.AcceptCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~AcceptCommand.html) will be fired when the accept button in the footer of the popup is clicked.
+The [SfPopupLayout.PopupView.AcceptCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~AcceptCommand.html) will be fired when clicking the Accept button in the pop-up footer.

+To handle the Accept button, follow the procedure:

-Derive a class from `ICommand` and implement the necessary interface.
+* Derive a class from `ICommand`, and implement the necessary interface.
-Return true in the `CanExecute()` override method to close the popup and fire the `Execute()` method.
+* Return true in the `CanExecute()` override method to close the pop-up, and fire the `Execute()` method.
-Return false to prevent popup from closing and `Execute()` method is not fired.
+* Return false to prevent pop-up from closing, and `Execute()` method is not fired.

-Refer to the following code example in which the pop-up closing will be canceled based on the return value of `CanExecute()` method.
+{% tabs %}
 {% highlight c# %}
 public MainPage()
 {